 A minimum of five advanced level skills are to be demonstrated and the cake may include additional skills from the beginner and intermediate levels.
 A list of skills to choose from can be found on the Indiana 4-H Cake Decorating Skills and Techniques, 4-H 710A sheet.
 Cakes must be on a cake board strong enough to support the cake (approximately 1⁄2" thick) and 4" larger than the base cake.
 For example, if the cake is 26" in diameter, then the cake board must be 30" in diameter.
 The cake board must be neatly covered and well taped or otherwise attached underneath.
 Cakes exhibited in the advanced level may be multiple layer and/or tiered and may include multiple cakes, like a wedding cake.
 Youth may choose to create a character or 3-dimensional cake by cutting-up pieces of Styrofoam, foam, or other solid material to create a new shape.
 Dowel rods, plates, etc. should be used to support multiple layers and tiers.
 Fondant icing, gum, and sugar paste is permissible.
-Cakes may be any shape, no more than 36" tall and the cake may include additional skills from the beginner and intermediate levels.
+Cakes may be any shape, no more than 36" tall and the cake board is to be no more than 36"x36".
+A minimum of five advanced level skills are to be demonstrated and the cake may include additional skills from the beginner and intermediate levels.
 A list of skills to choose from can be found on the Indiana 4-H Cake Decorating Skills and Techniques, 4-H 710A sheet.